Providing fiscal leadership and oversight of MSM’s mission, strategic goals, and objectives.

 Prior to joining the firm, David earned a Ph.D. and Master’s in Political Philosophy from Oxford University as well as a B.A.
 Honours degree in Canada from Queen’s University, where he was a Gold Medalist.
 He and Françoise live in Manhattan, where she is a lawyer and President of the International Women’s Health Coalition, a non-governmental organization dedicated to advancing the health and rights of women and girls around the world.
 She is also President of American Friends of Les Arts Florissants.
 David and Françoise share many passions in life, including a love of opera, travel, reading, art, fashion, skiing, cycling, fine food, and wonderful wine (especially Burgundian!).

-His professional choral engagements include more than 175 performances with the New York Philharmonic, Aix-en-Provence Festival, Metropolitan Opera Orchestra, Royal Concertgebouw Orchestra (The Netherlands), Israel Philharmonic, Warsaw Symphony, San Francisco Symphony, Orchestra of St. Luke’s, Mostly Mozart Festival Orchestra, New York Chamber Symphony, American Symphony, Opera Orchestra of New York, and Voices of Ascension, and more than 20 commercial recordings and television appearances on EMI/Angel, EMI/Capital, Teldec, Delos, MusicMaster, Warner Records, and on NBC’s The Today Show, PBS’s Live from Lincoln Center, ABC, and CBS.
-In these performances, he has worked under such conductors as Leonard Bernstein, Zubin Mehta, Sir Colin Davis, Mstislav Rostropovich, Riccardo Chailly, Robert Shaw, Edo de Waart, Christopher Hogwood, Roger Norrington, John Nelson, Carlos Kalmar, Giuseppe Patane, Dennis Russell Davies, and Eduardo Mata.
+As a performer, James Gandre has appeared as a tenor soloist with the Cleveland Orchestra, London Classical Players, Philharmonia Baroque, and members of the San Francisco Symphony.
+His professional choral engagements include more than 175 performances with the New York Philharmonic, Aix-en-Provence Festival, Metropolitan Opera Orchestra, Royal Concertgebouw, Israel Philharmonic, Warsaw Symphony, San Francisco Symphony, Orchestra of St. Luke’s, Mostly Mozart Festival Orchestra, Voices of Ascension, New York Chamber Symphony, American Symphony, and Opera Orchestra of New York.
+He appears on more than 20 commercial recordings on EMI/Angel, EMI/Capital, Teldec, Delos, MusicMaster, and Warner Records, and has made appearances on NBC’s The Today Show, PBS’s Live from Lincoln Center, ABC, and CBS.
+In these performances, he has worked under such conductors as Leonard Bernstein, Zubin Mehta, Sir Colin Davis, James Levine, Mstislav Rostropovich, Riccardo Chailly, Robert Shaw, Edo de Waart, Christopher Hogwood, Roger Norrington, Dennis Russell Davies, John Nelson, Giuseppe Patane, Dennis Keene, and Eduardo Mata.

-Gandre is a voting member of the National Academy of Recording Arts and Sciences (GRAMMYS) and a member of the Recommendation Board of the Avery Fisher Artist Program.
-He has been a judge for the Region Finals of the Metropolitan Opera National Council Auditions.
+President Gandre is a member of the Advisory Council of the Misty Copeland Foundation and is a member of the Recommendation Board of the Avery Fisher Artist Program.
+He was a voting member of the National Academy of Recording Arts and Sciences (GRAMMYS) and has been a judge for the Region Finals of the Metropolitan Opera National Council Auditions.
 He was a panelist for the William Randolph Hearst Foundation/New World Symphony’s symposium on future multicultural recruitment for the orchestra and for the joint Andrew W. Mellon Foundation/Aspen Music Festival panel about bridging the worlds of musical training and future music performance.
-He led the effort to create the National Performing and Visual Arts College Fairs presented by the National Association for College Admission Counseling and served as the first and third Chairperson of the Advisory Committee.
-Dr. Gandre also has presented numerous panels on issues affecting LGBT youth and college/high school professionals at educational conferences.
+More than two decades ago, he led the effort to create the National Performing and Visual Arts College Fairs presented by the National Association for College Admission Counseling and served as the first and third Chairperson of the Advisory Committee.

-President Gandre has lectured at higher education institutions throughout the country, including the Curtis Institute of Music, New England Conservatory, Oberlin College, University of Michigan, Peabody Institute, Mannes College of Music, Stanford University, University of Michigan, the National Orchestral Institute at the University of Maryland, the University of the Arts, University of New Mexico, and Interlochen Arts Academy.
-For four years he served as the external adjudicator for graduation performance examinations at Australia’s University of Melbourne School of Music, and he has been a regional selector for the Alberto Vilar Global Fellowship in the Performing Arts at NYU.
-He is the coauthor of a chapter in The New First Among Equals: The Role of the Chief Academic Officer (Johns Hopkins University Press, 2014) on the role of the provost and of the chief financial officer.
+President Gandre has lectured at institutions including the Curtis Institute of Music, New England Conservatory, Oberlin College, University of Michigan, Peabody Institute, Mannes School of Music, Stanford University, University of Michigan, Royal Danish Academy of Music, National Orchestral Institute at the University of Maryland, China Conservatory of Music, University of the Arts, University of New Mexico, and Interlochen Arts Academy.
+For four years he served as the external adjudicator for graduation performance examinations at Australia’s University of Melbourne School of Music.
+He has also presented numerous panels on issues affecting LGBTQ youth and college/high school professionals at educational conferences.

 Noémi Neidorff, a native of Budapest, Hungary, escaped with her family, during the 1956 Revolution.
 She earned undergraduate and graduate degrees in piano at Manhattan School of Music, and continued post-graduate studies at Columbia University.
 An active volunteer, she serves on numerous boards; among them, as a Vice-Chair, Saint Louis Symphony, Radio Arts Foundation, Saint Louis Art Museum, and Artist Presentation Society.
 As past President of the National Trustees of the National Symphony, she remains active on the National Trustees Board and the International Committee on the Arts at the Kennedy Center.
 She also serves as Chair of the Board of Trustees of Opera Theatre Saint Louis.